-Detailed information about the next steps is available on the government’s website here.
+Detailed information regarding the steps to take following the death of a loved one are available on the government website here.

 Who can register a death?